northbridge-sys/en-lsl-framework/README.md

 );
 ```

-and the other script - if compiled with En - will call the `en_lep_message` function defined by the script:
+and the other script - if compiled with En - will call the `enlep_message` function defined by the script:

 ```
-#define ENLEP_ENABLE
+#define ENLEP_MESSAGE

 #include "en-lsl-framework/libraries.lsl"